SAP-samples/datasphere-fedml/dbconnection.md

 7. **drop_table(`'table_name'`)**: <br>
 Drops table specified. <br>
 Please note this function only deletes the DB Users table.
-If this table was deployed in DWC and/or has a view attached, you will need to delete those manually in DWC. <br>
+If this table was deployed in SAP Datasphere and/or has a view attached, you will need to delete those manually in SAP Datasphere. <br>
 Parameter: <br>
 `'table_name'`  ([str](https://docs.python.org/3/library/stdtypes.html#str)): The table name. <br>
 Example:<br>